 Relationship to the Internal Medicine Program

 Patients are assigned to the Internal Medicine service through the Emergency Room where they are admitted to General Medicine house staff firm teams.
-Infectious Diseases Consultation service patients are assigned by consultative request only and are requested from all services in the respective hospitals (e.g. Internal Medicine, Surgery, Ob-Gyn, etc. with the notable exception of Pediatrics which have a separate Infectious Disease training program and consultation service).
+Infectious Diseases Consultation service patients are assigned by consultative request only and are requested from all services in the respective hospitals (e.g. Internal Medicine, Surgery, Ob-Gyn).
+Pediatrics has a separate Infectious Disease training program and consultation service.

 Other Aspects of Training

-Trainees obtain instruction in the basic sciences or in clinical investigation during the second year and beyond by engaging in an extensive research project.
+Academic/research fellows obtain instruction in the basic sciences or in clinical investigation during the second year and beyond by engaging in an extensive research project.
 In their second year, fellows are required to take coursework relevant to their research project.
 Multiple courses are available, focusing on both laboratory and non-laboratory-based research, and organized under the auspices of the Investigative Medicine Program (Dr. Joseph Craft, Director) and the National Clinician Scholars Program (Dr. Cary P. Gross, Director).
-Research Conferences within the section, small laboratory conferences, preparation for presentation at national meetings, statistical analysis of data under supervision, all contribute to instruction in the basic sciences or in clinical investigation.
+Coursework is available through the Yale School of Public Health (YSPH).
+Tuition for all of these courses is supported through the ID T32 Training Grant.
+Research Conferences within the section, small laboratory conferences, preparation for presentation at national meetings, and statistical analysis of data under supervision all contribute to instruction in the basic sciences or in clinical investigation.

 There are three venues where trainees gain knowledge in the evaluation of medical literature, clinical epidemiology/study design, relative risks of disease, medical statistics and decision-making.
-First, in their clinical training year, all trainees are required attend our weekly Infectious Disease Clinical Conference where they present and discuss relevant published literature pertaining to specific patient-related infectious disease issues.
-This requires that they develop practical experience in evaluating study designs, results of comparative diagnostic/therapeutic maneuvers, and in formulating conclusions in medical decision making.
+First, in their clinical training year, all trainees are required to present and attend our weekly Infectious Disease Clinical Case Conference where they present and discuss relevant published literature pertaining to specific patient-related infectious disease issues.
+This requires that they develop practical experience in evaluating study designs, comparing diagnostic/therapeutic maneuvers, and formulating conclusions in medical decision making.
 Second, trainees also participate in a monthly Clinical Journal Club in which two contemporary articles are discussed/critiqued by trainees as well as faculty in each meeting.
 Emphasis is placed on fundamental strategies in hypothesis generation, study design, analytical methodology, as well as practical conclusions.
 Specific discussion is given to the advantages and pitfalls of randomized trials, observational cohorts, case-control studies, diagnostic marker studies and descriptive studies.
-Third, upon entering their Research Training years, most trainees attend the course "Introductory Course in Biostatistics" at the Yale University School of Medicine.
+Third, upon entering their Research Training years, most trainees attend the course "Introductory Course in Biostatistics" at Yale School of Medicine unless trainees enroll in more intensive courses through YSPH.

-Trainees receive practical experience in the processes of quality assessment/improvement through their experience in the Microbiology Laboratory in which diagnostic testing modalities for pathogen identification/antimicrobial susceptibilities are evaluated and discussed.
-Additionally, trainees are instructed in the Didactic Lecture Series as well as their Infection Control/Hospital Epidemiology rotation regarding aspects of antimicrobial use/resistance patterns, hospital and outbreak surveillance, quality assessment and risk management issues.
+Trainees receive practical experience in the processes of quality assessment/improvement through their experience in the Microbiology Laboratory in which diagnostic testing modalities for pathogen identification/antimicrobial susceptibilities are evaluated and discussed four days per week.
+Additionally, trainees are instructed in the Didactic Lecture Series as well as their Antimicrobial Stewardship 2-week rotation in the second year regarding aspects of antimicrobial use/resistance patterns, hospital and outbreak surveillance, quality assessment and risk management issues.
 At all stages of their training in inpatient consultative care, trainees acquire experience in cultural, behavioral and economic issues related to the feasibility and duration of outpatient IV antibiotic therapy.
 These are complex but daily issues that trainees acquire experience in through the multidisciplinary care required for patients with HIV and non-HIV related infectious disease.

 Trainees are on call approximately every fifth night and two weekends per month.
-Trainees take calls at home and return to the hospital to evaluate all new consult requests in patients already on the service.
+The Smilow ID fellow has every Thursday off but works every weekend for duration of the assigned month.
+Trainees take calls at home and only return to the hospital to evaluate new consult requests as needed.
 Trainees on average have one day off in seven from hospital duties.